 The EMR input data is extracted from Centricity Physician Office, an application from GE Healthcare.
 The statistical package is SPSS 16.0.

-After designing and constructing the data mart, B–Three created the Extract/Translate/Load (ETL) routines for the university to use each time the physician consortium provides a new set of data.
+Implementing the Solution After designing and constructing the data mart, B–Three created the Extract/Translate/Load (ETL) routines for the university to use each time the physician consortium provides a new set of data.
 The data mart is structured for compatibility with the SPSS statistical package.

 In addition to automating the data–loading process, the ETL routines execute various aggregation tasks (such as medication counts) and insert the totals into appropriate fields in the data mart.
 By anticipating the need for these aggregated data items during statistical analysis, the B–Three solution enhances the efficiency of the analytical process.